raventid/coursera_learning/haskell_experiments/notes.md

 # Notes on Haskell for personal use.

+Here I'm making some notes about Haskell quirks I find difficult to remember or just complex stuff I hardly ever use.

 Parametric polymorphism - parameters wich are fully polymorphic (a -> a)

 Constrained(ad-hoc) polymorphism - parameters constrained by typeclasses ((Num a) => a -> a)

-Here I'm making some notes about Haskell quirks I find difficult to remember or just complex stuff I hardly ever use.
+To avoid monomorphising types we can include this extension:
+{-# LANGUAGE NoMonomorphismRestriction #-}

+It works like that.
+If you print `example = 1` then without this extension you'll get Int instead of Num a, wich I would personally prefer (I enjoy polymorphism :D )

 - Cardinality of datatype is the number of possible values it defines